sukantoraymond/flowcli/README.md

 ## User Story

-As a Flow software developer, I need a CLI tool to retrieve information regarding several test accounts in Flow Emulator for development purposes.
+As a Flow software developer, I need a CLI tool to retrieve information regarding test accounts in Flow Emulator for development purposes.
 A Flow account contains address, balance, public keys and contracts and the CLI will need to query and present all these information to developer.

 Acceptance Criteria:
 - CLI should present all available options to developer when called without any command and flag